 Most men will be able to return to work after two days but if you have a very active job, it may be prudent to have a few more days off or ask for light duties.
 It’s a bit like a small shaving cut, if it gets knocked around on the first day it will almost certainly bleed – after 2 – 3 days it almost certainly won’t.
 We advise to avoid heavy lifting, straining, bicycling, contact sports and sexual activity for the first week after a vasectomy.
 It also helps to wear supportive underwear for a week, so that your scrotum has support against moving about.

-Vigorous exercise should be avoided for a week.
-If there is bleeding or persistent oozing from the wounds, some pressure from an ice- filled, clean cloth or a packet of frozen peas may stop it.
+Avoid cycling, gym work and heavy physical work for a week.
+Also avoid sexual activity and immersing in hot spa pools for a week.
+If there is bleeding or persistent oozing from the wounds, some pressure from an ice-filled, clean cloth or a packet of frozen peas will usually stop it (applied only for a couple of minutes).
 Sufficient internal bleeding to warrant hospital care is rare, about 1 in 2000, but if this happens contact us, your Doctor, or go straight to hospital casualty.

 Collection of Semen